SDRAVITA/SQL/README.md

 # SQL
-This Post will execute a total of 10 queries on movies dataset using SQL.
+I will analyze movies database and execute few queries on it using SQL.